Should you use quick loans to repay debt in South Africa?

 When it is usually a bad idea

-It is usually a poor idea to use a quick loan to repay debt if you already rely on borrowing for essentials, if your income is unstable, if you are behind on several accounts, or if the new loan is mainly being used to postpone collections pressure without a realistic repayment plan.
+It is usually a poor idea to use a quick loan to repay debt if you already rely on borrowing for essentials, if your income is unstable, if you are behind on several accounts, or if the new loan is mainly being used to stop collection pressure for a few weeks without a realistic repayment plan.
+It is also risky if clearing one account would still leave you unable to keep up with the rest of your debts.
 In those cases, you may simply be rolling debt forward at a higher cost.

 When to consider debt counselling instead

 If you are already behind on several accounts, using credit to cover essentials, receiving collection pressure, or taking new loans just to keep up with old ones, debt counselling may be more appropriate than another quick loan.
-In that situation, it may be safer to review your overall debt position with a registered debt counsellor and consider a structured repayment plan rather than adding more short-term debt.
+According to official government guidance on debt counselling, it is a debt-relief measure under the National Credit Act intended to assist over-indebted consumers through budget advice, negotiation with credit providers for reduced payments, and debt restructuring.

 If you are already over-indebted or under debt review, you should be especially cautious before paying anyone for a supposed fast fix.
 Before dealing with any credit provider or debt counsellor, verify that they appear on the NCR Register of Registrants.
 This is a practical first step before accepting advice, paying fees, or signing up for any debt-related service.